reddytherbc/mdf-ingestion/README.md

     -d AdventureWorks2012 \
     -C

+# Wait 2 minutes for the setup to complete.
-# Run SQL from the command line via sqlcmd.
+# Run the below SQL from the command line via sqlcmd.
 select * from saleslt.product;
 GO
 ```